poppy-project/poppy-docs/en/installation/install-a-poppy-board.md

 wget https://raw.githubusercontent.com/poppy-project/odroid-poppysetup/master/poppy_setup.sh -O poppy_setup.sh
 sudo bash poppy_setup.sh poppy-humanoid
 ```
 You should lose your ssh connection because of the board reboot.
 This reboot is needed to proceed to the finalisation of the partition resizing.
-Now your board should installing all the poppy environment. **Please do not unpower the board or shut-it down.**
+Now your board should install all the poppy environment. **Please do not unpower the board or shut-it down.**

 You can see the installation process by reconnecting you to your board with your new poppy account: `ssh poppy@poppy.local` password=poppy.
 **Because of the compilation of heavy Python packages (Scipy, Numpy) it can take more than 1 hour to complete.**